 About

-I am a Heilbronn Research Fellow at Imperial College London.
+I am a Heilbronn Research Fellow at Imperial College London, in the Geometry research group.

 Previously, I was a Senior Research Associate at